Utilization of a Resource that is Not a Partition

 type: scalar

-operation to available-memory
+units: bytesApplying the util operation to available-memory returns

 the percent of memory that is available at each time stamp: available-memory

-divided by total-memory
+divided by total-memory.

 $ sstore export -t 2020-09-02T15:00:00 -e 2020-09-02T18:00:00 -i 3600 \ > //:class.system//:stat.available-memory//:op.util TIME VALUE IDENTIFIER 2020-09-02T15:00:00 NO_DATA //:class.system//:stat.available-memory//:op.util 2020-09-02T16:00:00 6.429977152410074 //:class.system//:stat.available-memory//:op.util 2020-09-02T17:00:00 6.255541034773285 //:class.system//:stat.available-memory//:op.util 2020-09-02T18:00:00 6.060583902981347 //:class.system//:stat.available-memory//:op.util

-In the following example, the difference
+In the following example, the difference operation shows the amount of

 memory that is being used.
-When the util
+When the util operation is applied to the new

 synthetic statistic, the result is the percent of memory that is being used:

-less available-memory
+total-memory less available-memory divided by

 $ sstore export -t 2020-09-02T15:00:00 -e 2020-09-02T18:00:00 -i 3600 \ > //:class.system//:stat.//:s.[total-memory,available-memory]//:op.difference TIME VALUE IDENTIFIER 2020-09-02T15:00:00 NO_DATA //:class.system//:stat.//:s.[total-memory,available-memory]//:op.difference 2020-09-02T16:00:00 256198619860.43686 //:class.system//:stat.//:s.[total-memory,available-memory]//:op.difference 2020-09-02T17:00:00 256676233216.0 //:class.system//:stat.//:s.[total-memory,available-memory]//:op.difference 2020-09-02T18:00:00 257210033963.0448 //:class.system//:stat.//:s.[total-memory,available-memory]//:op.difference $ sstore export -t 2020-09-02T15:00:00 -e 2020-09-02T18:00:00 -i 3600 \ > //:class.system//:stat.//:s.[total-memory,available-memory]//:op.difference//:op.util TIME VALUE IDENTIFIER 2020-09-02T15:00:00 NO_DATA //:class.system//:stat.//:s.[total-memory,available-memory]//:op.difference//:op.util 2020-09-02T16:00:00 93.57002284758993 //:class.system//:stat.//:s.[total-memory,available-memory]//:op.difference//:op.util 2020-09-02T17:00:00 93.74445896522671 //:class.system//:stat.//:s.[total-memory,available-memory]//:op.difference//:op.util 2020-09-02T18:00:00 93.93941609701865 //:class.system//:stat.//:s.[total-memory,available-memory]//:op.difference//:op.util